 » Read more

 Egg white cervical mucous is a fertile sign, right?
-From everything you have read about cervical fluid and ovulation, you probably know that seeing egg white looking cervical mucous is a sign of ovulation.
-But, what if you notice ewc
+From everything you have read about cervical fluid and ovulation, you probably know that seeing egg white looking cervical mucous is a sign that ovulation is approaching.
+But, what if you notice ewcm after your chart shows that you have ovulated.

 » Read more